-WHERE PRISONERS/OFFENDERS TRAIN ASSISTANCE DOGS FOR THE COMMUNITY
+WHERE OFFENDERS TRAIN ASSISTANCE DOGS FOR THE FUTURE

-Welcome to Restart Dogs, we are a restorative justice program providing education and skill development to custodial settings.
-We train prisoners/offenders to become assistance dog trainers during their time serving sentences in prison estates, both in adult and youth custody, turning criminals into contributors.
+Welcome to Restart Dogs, we are vocational education program with a social value built in.
+We provide skill development and purposeful activity to custodial settings.
+We train adult prisoners/offenders to become assistance dog trainers during their time serving sentences in prison estates, helping to create a changed social identity.

 “I have lost my freedom, but I can actually help someone else to get theirs back”

-We work closely with charities and community groups such as Moorlands Dog Rescue, by raising and training potential assistance dogs or retraining rescue dogs.
+We work closely with charities and community groups such as Moorlands Dog Rescue.

 Dog prison programs have been established in prison settings around the world for many decades.
 Their therapeutic benefits have been well researched, documented and hold clinical evidence.